Jessie J: Health

 In early 2011, she suffered a panic attack on stage after she was forced to perform in the dark.
 "I did a gig recently and had a panic attack on stage," she said.
 "The night was called 'Black Out' and I had to perform in the dark.
 I asked them to turn on the lights and they didn't.
 I was onstage in pitch black and, because I couldn't see anything, I started to panic.
 It was awful."

-Jessie J is a vegan and is teetotal.
+Jessie J is a vegan and is a teetotaler.

 In an Instagram post on Christmas Eve in 2020, she revealed that she has been diagnosed with Ménière's disease.
 In the post, she wrote how the condition made her feel like "someone crawled" into her ear "and turned a hair dryer on".
 The disorder affects the inner ear, and can lead to severe dizziness, ringing in the ear and hearing loss.

 In November 2021, she announced that she had suffered a miscarriage.

 In July 2024, she revealed she had been diagnosed with both obsessive–compulsive disorder (OCD) and attention deficit hyperactivity disorder (ADHD).

 In June 2025, she underwent surgery for early-stage breast cancer.

 Charitable activities

 Jessie J has appeared on the major UK charity telethons, Children in Need and Comic Relief, both broadcast on the BBC.
 She confirmed on 2 August 2011 that she would be shaving her hair off for charity in 2012.
 Speaking via her official Twitter account she said: "It's hair, It will grow back.
-Even if it takes 2 years, if it saves lives it's worth it.
-Even if its 1 life that's something."
+Even if it takes two years, if it saves lives it's worth it.
+Even if its one life that's something."
 On 15 March 2013, Jessie's head was shaved live during Red Nose Day 2013, helping to raise money for Comic Relief.

 In November 2011, Jessie J performed "Nobody's Perfect" at the charity concert Children in Need Rocks Manchester held at the Manchester Arena to raise money for Children in Need 2011.
 Jessie J is a supporter of UK children's charity Believe in Magic, a charity that grants wishes to terminally ill children across the UK.
 In July 2012 she performed "Laserlight" on stage with a 7-year-old fan, leukaemia sufferer Daniel Sullivan.
 Sullivan died four months later.

+In August 2025, Jessie J called for an end to the suffering of Israeli hostage Evyatar David after sharing footage of him in Hamas captivity on Instagram.